hyperledger/iroha-2-docs/src/api/config/sumeragi-params.md

 ```

 [^1]:
-    The round start happens on peers rotation, when the leader is elected.
+    The start of the round happens when the leader is elected during peer rotation.
 Generally it happens after the previous block
     is committed.
 See [Consensus](/guide/blockchain/consensus) (todo: that page doesn't mention "round start" term ).